tango-controls/rfc/2/README.md

 * The Device MAY have one or several Pipe, see [RFC 7/Pipe](/7).
 * The Device MAY have one or several Command, see [RFC 3/Command](/3).

-* The Device SHALL have one Init command.
+* The Device SHALL have one Init Command.

-* The Device SHALL have one State attribute.
+* The Device SHALL have one State Attribute.
-* The Device SHALL have one Status attribute.
+* The Device SHALL have one Status Attribute.
-* The Device SHALL have one State command.
+* The Device SHALL have one State Command.
-* The Device SHALL have one Status command.
+* The Device SHALL have one Status Command.

-**Note**: Future specification may remove 'SHALL have' requirements for State and Status commands.
+**Note**: Future specification may remove 'SHALL have' requirements for State and Status Commands.

 * The Device SHALL have one unique identifier which represents its Device Name.